The symplectic geometry of the three-body problem

-\textbf{Hamiltonian dynamics.} From a dynamical perspective, symplectic manifolds are the natural geometric space where one can study Hamiltonian dynamics, via the \emph{Hamiltonian formalism}.
-On a cotangent bundle $T^*Q$, the idea is to model the motion of a particle moving along the manifold $Q$, subject to the principle of minimization of energy/action associated to a given physical problem.
+From a dynamical perspective, symplectic manifolds are the natural geometric space where one can study Hamiltonian dynamics, via the \emph{Hamiltonian formalism}.
+On a cotangent bundle $T^*Q$, the idea is to model the motion of a particle moving along the manifold $Q$, subject to the principle of least action associated to a given physical problem.

 In general, we start with a symplectic manifold $(M,\omega)$, and a \emph{Hamiltonian} $H:M\rightarrow \mathbb{R}$, which is simply a function (which we assume $C^1$, say), thought of as the \emph{energy} function of the mechanical system.
 The symplectic form implicitly defines a vector field $X_H \in \mathfrak{X}(M)$ (the \emph{Hamiltonian vector field} or \emph{Hamiltonian gradient} of $H$) via the equation